PulseRain/Reindeer/README.md

 compare the above output against the signature in https://github.com/riscv/riscv-compliance/blob/master/riscv-test-suite/rv32i/references/I-ADD-01.reference_output

-## Running the Zephor Sample Application
+## Running the Zephyr Sample Application

 The PulseRain Reindeer soft CPU has been successfully verified with the following 3 Zephyr applications.
 * hello_world